gsdenys/junit-server-cmis/README.md

 }
 ```

 For now, the unic way to add a document type at __Junit Runner for CMIS__ is using JSON descriptor.
-Future more will be possible to use [Alfresco](http://alfresco.com) and [Nuxeo](http://nuxeo.com) definitions model definition.
+Future more will be possible to use [Alfresco](http://alfresco.com) and [Nuxeo](http://nuxeo.com) model definition.